Frequently Asked Questions

 How do I know what products I will be able to bill for?

 Most basic items, such as canes, crutches, walkers, braces and supports, are covered by insurance.
 Bathroom safety items usually are not, but they are profitable cash sale products.
 To determine patient eligibility and insurance coverage, you should always call the insurance company (by using the phone number that appears on each patient’s insurance card).
-You will find more information on HME transactions and insurance company contact in the HSN Toolkit, which is available to you as soon as you become an HSN member.
+You will find more information on HME transactions and insurance company contact on the HSN member website, which is available to you as soon as you become an HSN member.

 My neighbor, two doors down, is also an HSN member.
 How does the referral system decide which of us to use for a transaction?

 A patient, physician's office, or discharge planner will see both of you on the participating insurance plan's list of suppliers.
 Your superior marketing activities will bring the patient into your store.
-We’ll teach you how.

 Can I bill NASI-HSN claims through the billing agent I already use?